This website is run by West Sussex County Council on behalf of Sussex Police and Crime Panel.

 We know some parts of this website aren’t fully accessible as:

-- older documents may not meet accessibility standards
+- PDF documents may not meet accessibility standards

-- there are some minor issues with the Hypertext Markup Language (HTML) behind web pages.
+- there are some issues with the Hypertext Markup Language (HTML) behind web pages.

 How we tested this website